serilog/serilog-settings-configuration/README.md

 ### Environment variables

-If your application enables the environment variable configuration source (`AddEnvironmentVariables()` via _Microsoft.Extensions.Configuration.EnvironmentVariables_ package) you can add or override Serilog configuration through the environment.
+If your application enables the environment variable configuration source (`AddEnvironmentVariables()`) you can add or override Serilog configuration through the environment.

 For example, to set the minimum log level using the _Windows_ command prompt: